-The bounce percentage is the percentage of visitors who leave the page immediately after opening your page.
+The bounce rate is the percentage of visitors who leave the page immediately after opening your page.
 The bounce rate is probably not a direct ranking factor for Google.
 Whether a high bounce rate is good or bad for your website depends on the purpose of the page.

-Wat exactly is the bouce rate?When a visitor leaves the page immediately after opening your page, without visiting another page on your website, we speak of a bounce.
+Wat exactly is the bounce rate?When a visitor leaves the page immediately after opening your page, without visiting another page on your website, we speak of a bounce.
 The bounce percentage is the percentage of visitors who leave the page immediately after opening your page.

 Bounce rate and SEO